This article describes a set of commands used for configuration management.

 |/ip ipsec mode-conf||read-only|

 |/routing ospf area||backbone|

 |/routing ospf-v3 area||backbone|

 |/queue type||"default", "ethernet-default", "wireless-default", "synchronous-default", "hotspot-default", "only-hardware-queue", "multi-queue-ethernet-default", "default-small"|

-Root menu command import allows to run configuration script from specified file.
+Root menu command import allows running configuration script from the specified file.
 Script file (with extension ".rsc") can contain any console command including complex scripts.

 |file-name||Name of the script (.rsc) file to be executed.|

 |verbose||Reads each line from the file and executes individually, allowing to debug syntax or other errors more easily.|

 It is also possible to automatically execute scripts after uploading to the router with FTP or SFTP.
 The script file must be named with the extension *.auto.rsc.
 Once the commands in the file are executed, a new *.auto.log file is created which contains import success or failure information.